FatehAK/memrise/README.md

 # Memory Game
- This is a browser based card matching game

- You can play the game using this [link](https://fatehak.github.io/Memory-Game/)
+ This is a browser based card matching game written in Javascript You can play the game at https://fatehak.github.io/Memrise

  ### How to play
 * Click on a card to flip and reveal its underlying symbol.
 * Click on another card to find a match to the first card.